Upgrading a Corda (open source) Node to Corda Enterprise

 Upgrade from an older Corda (open source) release to Corda Enterpise

-CorDapps, contracts and states written for Corda 3.x and Corda 4.x are compatible with Corda Enterprise 4.3, so upgrading existing open source Corda nodes should be a simple case of updating the Corda JAR.
-See Upgrading your node to Corda 4 for general instructions on upgrading your node.
+CorDapps, contracts and states written for Corda 3.x and Corda 4.x are compatible with Corda Enterprise 4.4, so upgrading existing open source Corda nodes should be a simple case of updating the Corda JAR.
+See node-upgrade-notes for general instructions on upgrading your node.
 For developer information on recompiling CorDapps against Corda Enterprise, see upgrade-notes.

 Please ensure you follow the instructions in Upgrade Notes to upgrade your database to the latest minor release of Corda (3.3 as time of writing), and then proceed with the upgrade following the instructions in above.